lakshmikandru29/spring-petclinic/readme.md

 testing jenkins connection with my local gitrepo in declarative pipiline testing jenkins connection with my local gitrepo in declarative pipiline2

+testing declrativ ethrough jenkinsfile!!if there is change does it creates automatic build or not ?